dinesh-thiyagarajan/Dating-App/README.md

 * Initial Release VersionName "1.0"

 ## Acknowledgments
- * Icon used for No Signal is from http://flaticon.com
+ * Edit Icon used is from http://flaticon.com